GerritCodeReview/plugins_pull-replication/src/main/resources/Documentation/config.md

 	By default, fetches are retried indefinitely.

+	Note that only transient errors will be retried, whilst persistent errors will cause a terminal failure, and the fetch will not be scheduled again.
+    This is only supported for JGit and at two specific failures are considered
+	permanent:
+      - UnknownHostKey: thrown by Jsch when establishing an SSH connection for an unknown host.
+	  - Jgit transport exception when the remote ref does not exist.

 replication.instanceLabel
 :	Remote configuration name of the current server.
 	This label is passed as a part of the payload to notify other